The Beauty in Our Brokenness

-Holiday sadness and a favorite ceramic knick-knack lead to a lesson in transforming suffering into something beautiful.
+A favorite knick-knack leads to a lesson in transforming suffering into something lovely.

 With a weary sigh, I put the finishing touches on the dining room centerpiece, a wicker cornucopia overflowing with plump mini-pumpkins and lumpy gourds, resting on a bed of bittersweet branches with bright orange-yellow berries.